ansible/ansible/CODING_GUIDELINES.md

 =============

   * /usr/bin/scripts should start with '/usr/bin/env python'
-  * module code should still use '/usr/bin/python' as this is replaced automatically by 'ansible_python_interpeter', see the FAQ in the docs for more info.
+  * module code should still use '/usr/bin/python' as this is replaced automatically by 'ansible_python_interpreter', see the FAQ in the docs for more info.

 Comments
 ========